 Held first made his name as the keyboard player of BIRTH CONTROL and before becoming an electronic pop trailblazer as part of GINA X PERFORMANCE with ‘No GDM’; In recognition of this, he is to be jointly awarded the Holger Czukay Prize with Gina Kikoine by the city of Cologne for their work together.
 He went on to become a renowned producer and remixer on hit singles by artists as varied as DEAD OR ALIVE, ALPHAVILLE, SPEAR OF DESTINY and TRANSVISION VAMP.

-Zeus B Held and Mani Neumeier took time out to speak to The Electricity Club from Stuttgart about the making of ‘The Secret Lives’.
+Zeus B Held and Mani Neumeier took time out to chat from Stuttgart about the making of ‘The Secret Lives’.

 Zeus: I thought, now there’s a drummer with a jazzy spirit and a very funky sense of humour.